sergeivisotsky/JenkinsWarDeployment/README.md

 # jenkins-showcase
 Jenkins and Git compatibility testing project.

-Testing and introduction of build pipeline, deployments and its implementation.
+Testing and introduction of build pipelines its build, deployment and implementation.